satyyam11/slack-integration/README.md

    - Update the `application.properties` or `application.yml` file in the `src/main/resources` directory with your Slack webhook URL.

 4. **Use a Tool like Postman:**
  - Use a tool like Postman to send a POST request to `http://localhost:8080/sendSlackMessage` with a JSON payload containing the message you want to send.

+5. All the main code files are under `src/main/java/com/example/slackinteg`

 ## Testing
 The application includes unit tests and integration tests to ensure functionality.